coni2k/SS/ReadMe.md

 - Visual Studio 11 Express Beta
 - C#
 - IIS Express 7.5
+- Libraries;
+..
+ASP .NET MVC 4 + WCF Rest
+.. json
+.. knockout
+..
+EF?

 ## Possible Improvements ##
 - All squares can hold the groups which can affect them (SecondGradeGroups) ?
 Maybe this can be done in SquareGroup level?

-- In general, we have to be able to pin-point the squares At the moment we are still doing extra checks?
+In general, we have to be able to pin-point the squares At the moment we are still doing extra checks?
 It should be less and less Try to use GetPotentialSquare() method to see the number of action?